O With Line Thru It

 Q: What is the difference between the circle with a line through it and other similar symbols?

 A: The specific visual differences between the circle with a line through it and other symbols (like a square with a line through it, or a triangle with a line through it) often determine the specific meaning.
-However, in many cases the context is crucial to understand the intended meaning.
+On the flip side, in many cases the context is crucial to understand the intended meaning.

 Q: Where can I find more information on the use of this symbol in specific fields?